kalki/RoboND-Rover-Project/report.md

 Point 1 will be discussed in 2 parts:  perception and decision.
 This section is only for perception. next section will discuss decision.

-Preception part is almost same as what is done in notebook.
-Please refer to notebook part about color thresholding and world mapping.
+Perception part is almost same as what is done in notebook.
+Please refer to notebook part about color threshold and world mapping.
 There are 3 things to be mentioned as followed.

 ###  Render rock as a dot ###